wombleton/gitlaw-nz/acts/S/Smoke-free Environments Act 1990.md

     *   (b) if asked by the person to do so, must produce to the person evidence of identity, his or her instrument of appointment as an enforcement officer, or both.

-    Section 41D: inserted, on 10 March 2004, by [section 29][213] of the Smoke-free Environments Amendment Act 2003 (2003 No 127).
+    Section 41D: inserted, on 10 March 2004, by [section 29][214] of the Smoke-free Environments Amendment Act 2003 (2003 No 127).

 ##### 41E Offences in respect of enforcement officers

-*   Every person commits an offence, and is liable on summary conviction to a fine not exceeding $1,000, who---
+*   Every person commits an offence, and is liable on conviction to a fine not exceeding $1,000, who---

     *   (a) intentionally obstructs, hinders, or resists an enforcement officer exercising or attempting to exercise powers under [section 41A][79] or [section 41B][80]; or